michaelmangelsdorf/myth/spec.md

 As mentioned, registers B (base) and O (offset) form a 16-bit pointer for memory access.
 The xU (update) instruction is used to add an 8-bit signed number to this pointer for doing address arithmetic.

 There are four 16-bit amenity registers into which the B:O pointer can be saved, or from which it can be loaded in a single instruction (instruction group BOP).
 For instance: BOP1 stores the B:O pointer into P1, and P1BO stores P1 into B:O.

-The ("Key") is a known page-index, which can be set from B using the KEY instruction.
-The xK instruction writes a page-offset into O, and sets B to the value of K.

 ## PART 2